tiby312/broccoli-project/report/src/ch6-choosing-optimal-height.md

 ### Comparison of Tree Height

-The below charts show the performance of the tree when manually selecting a height other than the default one chosen.
+The below charts show the performance of building and querying colliding pairs when manually selecting a height other than the default one chosen.
 You can see that the theory is a downward curve, but the benching is more of a bowl.
 Theory would tell us to have a big enough height such that every leaf node had only one bot in it.
-But in the real world, this has a lot of overhead with recursive calls and memory.
-Instead the benching suggested a smaller height where the leaf nodes has a few bots in them.
+But in the real world, this is overhead due to excessive recursive calls.
+Its not that pronounced, and I think it is because most of the aabbs don't make it to the bottom of the tree anyway.
+Most will intersect a divider somewhere in the tree.
+If we used smaller aabbs it might be more pronounced.

 <img alt="Height heuristic" src="graphs/height_heuristic.svg" class="center" style="width: 100%;" />